Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

-Synchronization is crucial for CF architecture to ensure all APs operate in a coordinated manner~\cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
-It guarantees coherent transmission and reception among APs.
-It encompasses timing, frequency, and phase alignment, which are critical for achieving high data rates in communication and precise target detection in sensing applications~\cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
-Lack of proper synchronization leads to signal misalignment, resulting in interference, degraded communication quality, and reduced sensing accuracy.
-This misalignment can severely impair joint beamforming operations, causing beam misdirection that diminishes the quality-of-service (QoS) for users and the resolution of radar sensing.
-In practical deployments, maintaining synchronization is challenging due to hardware imperfections, oscillator drifts, and propagation delays~\cite{Cheng2024}.
+{Precise synchronization and calibration are essential for coherent joint operation across distributed APs~{\cite{Demir2021book, Ngo2017, Zhang2019cellfree}}.
+Synchronization ensures timing, frequency, and phase alignment among APs, which is critical for coherent transmission, high data rates, and accurate target detection in CF-ISAC~{\cite{Demir2021book, Ngo2017, Zhang2019cellfree}}.
+Any mismatch leads to signal misalignment, resulting in inter-user interference, degraded communication quality, and reduced sensing accuracy.
+In particular, phase misalignment impairs joint beamforming, leading to beam misdirection and reduced QoS and radar resolution.
+Hardware imperfections, oscillator drifts, and propagation delays make synchronization challenging~{\cite{Cheng2024}}.}